Learn to fly yourself!

 - A valid EASA Class 2 Medical Certificate.

-  - Passes in seven written examinations:
+- Passes in nine written examinations:

 - Aviation Law

 - Principles of Flight

 - Flight Planning

 Frequently Asked Questions